M00setheM1ghty/Project3-NBAQuiz/README.md

 - try different difficulty levels
 - 3 different game lenghts to choose from
 - answer the questions and see how many you can get correct
+- study for the game in the provided section
 _____________________________________________________________________________
 ## Colour Scheme
 - I used termcolor to print text in different colors: red, blue, green.